Geeksltd/GCop/Rules/GCop177.md

 ## Rule description

-It is a bad practice to declare a variable only to immediately return or throw.
+It is a bad practice to declare a variable only to immediately `return` or `throw`.
 This variable is an internal implementation detail that is not exposed to the callers of the method so it does not improve code readability.

 ## Example